 - Now, you will see a scatter plot named Trend Percentage vs Years like the below one.

-Read More: How to Create Monthly Trend Chart in Excel (4 Easy Ways)
+Read More: How to Calculate Trend Analysis in Excel

 Step 4: Add Axis Titles and Trendline to Scatter Plot